JENNY-9898/sales-analysis-dashboard/README.md

 ---
 # Project Overview
 This project focuses on analyzing sales data using Microsoft Power BI to deliver actionable insights.
-The dashboard provides a comprehensive view of sales trends, product performance, customer insights, and geographic distribution.
+The dashboard provides a comprehensive view of sales trends, product performance, customer insights, and geographic distribution.[view visuals](https://ibb.co/C1pvCr3)

 ---